NotDarkn/ultradocs/docs/any/0-prelude/any-0-5.md

     <b>Difficulty</b>: Slightly Hard (4/5)
 </font>

 Similar to the Intermediate variation, however, once you’ve placed all your saws, freeze and place a rocket where the second cerberus would spawn, then quickly swap to jackhammer and proceed with the intermediate kill, except with 4 rockets instead of 3.
-Once you’ve placed your 4 rockets, dismount them and then [S.R.S Combo](/speedrun-tech.md#srs-combo) the first cerb so it dies, then once the second cerb dies it should be instantly killed because of the 4 rockets.
+Once you’ve placed your 4 rockets, dismount them and then [S.R.S.
+Combo](/speedrun-tech.md#srs-combo) the first cerb so it dies, then once the second cerb dies it should be instantly killed because of the 4 rockets.